cpb-/yocto-cooker/README.md

   "MACHINE = 'raspberrypi3' "
 ```

-You can use simple quotes to surround variable value.
+You can use simple quotes to surround variable value, and double quotes for
+the whole JSON line.

 ### Comments

-You can add a `notes` section (array of free strings ignored by chef) to insert your own comments into the menu as the same level as `sources` or `target` or into the `target` section.
+You can add a `notes` section (array of free strings ignored by `chef`) to insert your own comments into the menu as the same level as `sources` or `target` or into the `target` section.